15+ min read

 I also performed the same search for the management of the company in order to track whether the management is involved with any other company and details of any past dealings.

 In the case of PARF, the insiders are relatively inactive outside of the company.
-Most of them are connected to a family that owns a large stake in the company and have no other public business dealings.
+Most of them are connected to a family that owns a large stake in the company and has no other public business dealings.

 One can use a variety of keywords.
 I started with a simple search for “candied fruit,” because the company notes there are not many players in the market.
-Interestingly enough, I was able to discover that Seneca Foods (SENEA), a large food processor, acquired two companies focused on the candied fruit.
-(Log in to see full document here)
+Interestingly enough, I was able to discover that Seneca Foods (SENEA), a large food processor, acquired two companies focused on candied fruit.
+(Log in to see the full document here).

 This is relevant to PARF because the company recently announced they are seeking “strategic alternatives,” which could mean they’re looking to sell their firm.
 In that case, SENEA may be interested in PARF, which certainly impacts my investment thesis.

-Now that I have answered the key questions, checked PARF’s competition and understand industry dynamics, I can focus on building a proper investment thesis.
+Now that I have answered the key questions, checked PARF’s competition, and understand industry dynamics, I can focus on building a proper investment thesis.
 Before I do so, I usually save additional email alerts I believe are going to be useful to track in the future.
 I set up alerts for a broad search for “candied fruit.”
 I also set up alerts for keywords, “molded plastics,” and restrict this to PARF’s filings.
 Once a new filing is available with my keywords, I immediately receive an email highlighting the relevant section of the filing.
 I can see at a glance whether this is something material for the stock or not.

 Equity research with AlphaSense